A Physical Interpretation of Imaginary Time Delay

 Representative frequency domain results are summarized in Fig.~\ref{SParam_TransTime}, where both the measured scattering parameters and the corresponding calculated transmission time delay (using Eq.~\ref{eq:transtime1}) are depicted as a function of frequency.
 We see in Fig.~\ref{SParam_TransTime}(a) that the modes are widely spaced without any overlap as characterized experimentally in \cite{chen2022}, and assumed theoretically \cite{garrett1970,Asano2016}.

-In Fig.~\ref{SParam_TransTime}(b) we see that both the real and imaginary parts of the transmission time delay evolve through positive and negative values.
+In Fig.~\ref{SParam_TransTime}(b) we see that both the real and imaginary parts of the transmission time delay evolve through positive and negative values that can be described in terms of Lorentzian-based functions of frequency \cite{chen2021,chen2022}.
 We also see that the transmission time delay extrema coincide with the scattering resonances.

 \textbf{Time Domain Gaussian Pulse Measurements.} The time domain measurements were performed using the setup depicted in Fig.~\ref{exp_schematic}(a).
 Channel 1 of a 50 GS/s Tektronix model AWG70001B arbitrary waveform generator (AWG) is attached to one end of the ring graph through a coaxial cable.
 The other end of the ring graph is attached, using another coaxial cable, to channel 1 of a Keysight/Infiniium model UXR0104A 10-GHz bandwidth real-time digital sampling oscilloscope (DSO).
 The marker channel (M1+) of the AWG is attached to channel 2 of the DSO to trigger the oscilloscope and thus ensure measurements are all taken with the same zero time point.
 Please see section V in Ref.\cite{SuppMat} for details on how the Gaussian pulses were constructed and how the external delay from the cables was taken into account.